viaplay/simple-ioc/README.md

 <a name="reservedDependencies">
 ### Reseved dependencies
 </a>
-Simple has a number of reserved dependencies that cannot be registered in containers, these are:
+Simple-ioc has a number of reserved dependencies that cannot be registered in containers, these are:

 * [`pub`](#public)
 * [`parentName`](#parentName)